This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Apples make a great snack food for chickens.
 In moderation, they can also provide a nice little boost of nutrients for your flock.

-Chickens need a well balanced diet to keep up with the amount of calories and energy they burn while producing eggs.
-Believe it or not, chickens use almost 2/3 of their daily calorie intake just making eggs!
+When raising chickens you will find they need a well balanced diet to keep up with the amount of calories and energy they burn while producing eggs.
+Believe it or not, chickens use almost ⅔ of their daily calorie intake just making eggs!

 While there is not enough protein in an apple to make a serious dent in your feed bill, there are enough nutrients to keep your chickens healthy.
 Apples have a ton of vitamins and minerals that chickens need like Vitamins A, C, and B-6, as well as Potassium, Iron, Magnesium, and calcium.